LAMBERT: Layout-Aware (Language) Modeling for information extraction: Conclusions and further research

 \subsection{Background}

-The basic Transformer encoder, used in, for instance, BERT \citep{devlin2019-bert}, is a sequence-to-sequence model transforming a sequence of input embeddings \(x_i\in\RR^n\) into a sequence of output embeddings \(y_i\in\RR^m\) of the same length, for the input/output dimensions \(n\) and \(m\).
-One of the main distinctive features of this architecture is that it discards the order of its input vectors, enabling parallelization level unattainable for traditional recurrent neural networks.
+The basic Transformer encoder, used in, for instance, BERT \citep{devlin2019-bert} and RoBERTa \citep{liu2019-roberta}, is a sequence-to-sequence model transforming a sequence of input embeddings \(x_i\in\RR^n\) into a sequence of output embeddings \(y_i\in\RR^m\) of the same length, for the input/output dimensions \(n\) and \(m\).
+One of the main distinctive features of this architecture is that it discards the order of its input vectors.
+This allows parallelization levels unattainable for recurrent neural networks.